 Programs, Resources and Solutions

-Since 1982, Operation A.B.L.E. has remained dedicated to preparing job seekers 45 and older to re-enter, or advance in, the workforce.
-During that time, we have helped more than 35,000 individuals find work.
+Since 1982, Operation ABLE has remained dedicated to preparing job seekers to re-enter, or advance in the workforce.
+Join the thousands that have come through our doors, and discover how we can help you.

 OUR PROGRAMS AND SERVICES

 Upcoming session May 28, 2019

 This 6-week program is for those who want to learn basic computer and job search skills, take charge of their job search, and increase employability.
 It meets Monday through Friday, from 9:00 a.m. - 3:00 p.m.
 ABLE Beginnings offers training in how to use MS Word and Excel, Data Entry, Internet Navigation, Introduction to Social Media, and Keyboarding.
 Those in the class will be taught how to apply on-line for jobs, type resumes and cover letters, and to prepare for interviews.
 For more information contact Wayne Jones - Program Manager, ABLE Beginnings x125, firstname.lastname@example.org.

 This ABLE Job Resource Center program is available free to Boston Neighborhood residents and most SNAP recipients who already have working knowledge of technology, but may need or want to brush up on their existing skills.
 Participants should call to schedule an appointment and discuss their needs to be able to receive the appropriate available services.
 There is no set time commitment.
 The Resource Center offers a mix of computer skills training including Essential Microsoft Office workshops, assistance with optimizing resumes and cover letters for online applications, and help with job searching including the usage of social media tools such as LinkedIn, Facebook and Twitter.
 For more information contact Patrice Ball - Program Manager, ABLE Job Resource Center x136 email@example.com.